avellana22/rearrange/README.md

 =========

-This module is used for rearranginf names.
+This module is used for rearranging names.